China factory activity accelerates in July on strong export orders: Caixin PMI

 A resurgent export sector underpinned by a brightening global economy helped China post surprisingly strong gross domestic product growth of 6.9 percent in the first half of the year.

-The Caixin readings diverged from an official PMI survey released on Monday which showed growth in China's manufacturing sector cooled slightly last month due to slackening export demand.
-The private survey, however, tends to focus on smaller firms while the official PMI covers mostly larger firms, many of them state-owned manufacturers.
+The Caixin readings diverged from an official PMI survey released on Monday which showed growth in China's manufacturing sector cooled slightly last month, with export demand slackening.

+Divergence in the two indexes is usually a result of the Caixin PMI's smaller sample size rather than anything fundamental to China's economy, said Jonas Short, who heads the Beijing office at investment bank Sun Hung Kai Financial (SHKF).

+Despite mixed signals, analysts are still generally optimistic about the outlook for China's exports, even if there is a slight dip in July.

 "Operating conditions in the manufacturing sector improved further in July, suggesting the economy's growth momentum will be sustained."
 Zhengsheng Zhong, Director of Macroeconomic Analysis at CEBM Group, said in a note accompanying the data release.